DT-is-not-available/untitled-vm/syntax.md

 ## `DEFINE CONSTANT: {BLOCK};`
 This defines a macro that resolves to the specified block input.
 This block input may contain anywhere within it a `$n` replacer.
 It will be replaced by the `n`th argument passed to the macro.
 The `DEFINE` must occur before any usage of the constant.
 ## `LABEL CONSTANT;`
 This defines a constant with the value matching the position in the code the label is at.
 The `LABEL` can occur anywhere in a file, so long as the parser is able to locate a label declaration beforehand.
-(TODO, CURRENTLY DOES NOT HAPPEN)
 # Proposals
-## `LABEL` fix
-Currently you cannot jump to a label ahead of the goto statement.
-This fix would make the parser look through the document ahead of time for labels and take note of which ones occur, reserves those names from `DEFINE` and applies the values after parsing.
 ## Constant indexing (`CONSTANT<OFFSET>`)
 Adds notation for inserting a value adjacent to the provided constant.
 For example: `SOMETHING<3>` or `SCREEN<64>`